Cussa/alura-kafka-formation/README.md

 - To avoid mistypes, I create a Topic class that have the topics names in constants and everywhere that need the topics, uses this class.
 - In the course, the intructor created a GetAmount() method, as it's considered the better pattern to follow in Java.
 However, the same doesn't happen in C#.
 So, I decided to use the public property without the *set*, which means you can access the value but can't modified it.
 - Instead of override the ToString writing the properties from the Order class, I generated a extension method that serialize the object to a json string.
+- Instead of using the ADO connections directly to the SQLite, I used the Entity Framework Core.
+When we run the User Service for the first time, it automatically create the database and run the migrations.

 # Portuguese Version